Get Involved in the EMEUNET Committee and Sub-Committees

 Any points to consider before I apply?

-participants will be under 40 years of age when starting the position.
+participants will be under 40 years of age when starting the position (special circumstances may apply).

 Call for New EMEUNET Sub-Committee Members is closed!